ctu-mrs/ctu-mrs.github.io/docs/software/profiling.md

 However, **we have made one important mistake** -- we have not enabled the compile-time optimization!
 Before manually optimizing your code, make sure that the machine has done its part (see also [Premature optimization](#premature-optimization)).
 Let's fix this by changing the compilation command to `g++ fibonacci.cpp -O3 && ./a.out`.
-Now, I get an average run duration of 1500-1560 -- for free!
+Now, I get an average run duration of 1500--1560us!
 If you're working with a ROS package, optimizations should be automatically enabled for the `RELEASE` and `REL_WITH_DEB_INFO` catkin profiles with the MRS setup, or you can enforce them by adding the following line to your `CMakeLists.txt` file:

 ``` CMake